Using This Study GuideRelated Media

 This study guide consists of 8 lessons covering the last letter in our New Testament written by the Apostle Paul—2nd Timothy.
 If you cannot do the entire lesson one week, please read the Bible passage covered by the lesson.

 The Basic Study

-Process of Bible Study: Each lesson includes core questions covering the passage narrative.
+Each lesson includes core questions covering the passage narrative.
 These core questions will take you through the process of inductive Bible study—observation, interpretation, and application.
+It is the best approach for doing Bible Study.
 The process is more easily understood in the context of answering these questions:

-· What does the passage say?
-(Observation: what’s actually there)
+- What does the Bible say?
+(Observation: what’s in the text)

 Study Aids: To aid in proper interpretation and application of the study, five additional study aids are located where appropriate in the lesson:

-Our God is a faithful God.
-He is consistently loyal to those whom He loves and who place their trust in Him.
-God desires that we also be faithful to Him—to be unwavering in belief and consistently loyal to Him—throughout our spiritual walk.
-And, our God is the One Who protects and preserves that which He has entrusted to us—He enables us to live faithfully as we choose to do so.
-Will you choose to be found faithful by your God each and every day?
+Through this 8-week study of 2nd Timothy, you will consistently see that our God is a faithful God, consistently loyal to those whom He loves and who place their trust in Him.
+You will learn how to stay faithful to Him—to be unwavering in belief and consistently loyal to Him—throughout your spiritual walk.
+And, our God is the One who enables us to live faithfully as we choose to do so and depend upon Him for the power to be found faithful every day.

 Related Topics: Curriculum